 Spring in Tokyo is an ethereal sight.
 The weather is becoming warmer, trees have shed their winter covers, and those branches that stretch into the sky are shrouded in pink petals.
 Cherry Blossom, or Sakura, is Japan’s symbol and national flower.
 These cherry blossoms trees are deeply revered in Japanese culture as they symbolise the transient nature of life, beautiful yet fleeting.

-When the season rolls round, the people of Tokyo pack picnic baskets and gather underneath the cherry blossom trees— to adore and to celebrate this ephemeral phenomenon.
+When the season rolls around, the people of Tokyo pack picnic baskets and gather underneath the cherry blossom trees—to adore and to celebrate this ephemeral phenomenon.

 Sakura hubuki, which means ‘a rainfall of cherry blossoms’ in Japanese, is exactly how Tokyo looks like in April.

 On our recent trip to Tokyo, we followed goddess serendipity and chanced upon an unassuming neighbourhood near Waseda University and much to our surprise, we were literally under a Sakura Hubuki – an ornamental bloom of white, purple and pale pink surrounds Omokagebashi Bridge.